 Troubleshoot Google Cloud CLI on Ubuntu

-The most useful Ubuntu-specific checks are fixing duplicate repository files and understanding the extra wrapper warnings that appear on Ubuntu 26.04.
+The most useful Ubuntu-specific checks are fixing duplicate repository files and confirming that APT is using Google’s current cloud-sdk source.

 Fix Duplicate Google Cloud CLI Source Files on Ubuntu